|

 fighter aircraft performed a fly over salute to Bud during his funeral

+service.
 His death certificate shows that Bud was cremated.
 A letter sent to sister

 Betty by father Dutch on April 3, 1950 reads in part: "There is